There’s no need to break the bank in this expensive city – Check out our list of the best free things to do in Melbourne!

 While Sydney attracts more visitors, it’s actually Melbourne that ends up winning tourist’s hearts.

-There are an unfathomable amount of activities you can do in Melbourne – it would be a real challenge to get bored!
+There are an unfathomable amount of things to see in Melbourne – it would be a real challenge to get bored!

 Although there is plenty to spend money on, it’s also totally possible to have a wonderful experience in Melbourne without touching your purse.